Connect with us

 City of Jackson, health department clarify water conservation advisory

-Since then, state department clarified that mechanical issues at the plant were the primary reason for the conservation advisory, not the heat.
+Since then, state health department officials clarified that mechanical issues at the plant were the primary reason for the conservation advisory, not the heat.
 Jackson officials said they issued the advisory because of a recommendation from the health department.

-While initially the city didn't a timetable for how long residents should conserve water, Jackson officials told Mississippi Today on Wednesday that the advisory will “continue during the summer months.”
+While initially the city didn’t provide a timetable for how long residents should conserve water, Jackson officials told Mississippi Today on Wednesday that the advisory will “continue during the summer months.”

 The city issued the conservation advisory on June 21, three days before it issued a city-wide boil water noticed that lasted for two weeks.
 Both notices came after the city was forced to lower water pressure because of an ammonia leak and issues with the membrane filters at the O.B.
 Curtis water treatment plant.